Skip to Content

 Serving Suggestions

-• Refrigerate Store leftovers in an airtight container for 1-2 days.
+• Refrigerate: Store the leftover patties in an airtight container for 3-4 days.

-• Thaw – Defrost the leftover turkey patties in the refrigerator overnight.
+• Thaw: Defrost the leftover burgers in the refrigerator overnight.

-• Repurpose – My favorite way to use leftover burgers is to make a cheeseburger salad and finish it with homemade Big Mac sauce.
+• Repurpose: My favorite way to use the leftover burgers is to chop the patties to make a cheeseburger salad with tomatoes, pickles, onions, and drizzled with a small amount of homemade Big Mac sauce.

 Frequently Asked Questions